kmate/verified-disposable/README.md

 ### Registration of the verifier agent

-One could either use the `-javaagent` switch for the JVM, or call `Agent.initialize()`.
+One could either use the `-javaagent:verified-disposable-${version}-agent.jar` switch for the JVM, or call `Agent.initialize()`.
 The second aproach will work as expected only when it is called before any of the `Disposable` classes or their users are loaded.
 It may also require the `-XX:+StartAttachListener` command line option to be passed for the JVM.

 ### Using the disposable instances